mikes-hacks/mxhelp/README.md

 ) >> ~/.bash_aliases
 ```

-# Easy Edits
+# Quick Edits
-Any changes you make will automatically get 'helped' when you run **mxhelp**.
+Changes - Any changes you make will automatically get 'helped' when you run **mxhelp**.
+Additions - Adding a new script is easy, just put it in the ~/mxhelp folder, and add a new alias.
-Make sure to just use reuse the same IP and Target addresses in the files.
+Remember - For any changes you make, just be sure the IP and TGT match with the existing.

 # Secret Sauce (FYI)
+The real power comes from the Linux 'sed' command.
+It will update all of the IP's you and your target.
+Several if-else statements at in-code to ensure that you dont wreak your cheatsheets.
 ```
 find ~/mxhelp/mx* -type f -exec sed -i 's/'"$ipold"'/'"$IP"'/gI' {} \;
 find ~/mxhelp/mx* -type f -exec sed -i 's/'"$tgtold"'/'"$TGT"'/gI' {} \;